solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-instruction-data.md

 More often than not, programs will have more than one instruction handler.
 For example, you may have a program that acts as the backend for a note-taking app.

-Assume this program accepts instructions for creating a new note, updating an existing note, and deleting an existing note.
+Assume this program accepts instructions for:
+1. Creating a new note.
+2. Updating an existing note.
+3. Deleting an existing note.

 Since instructions have discrete types, they're usually a great fit for an enum data type.